12 Geeky Christmas gift ideas to consider this festive year-end.

 - Once completed, most models double as unique/attractive home decorations.

 - Many sets are usually heavily discounted during year-end sales.
 Especially those based on characters/vehicles from older movies.

 - Because not too many Singaporeans are into these, there tends to be a wide variety to choose from at physical stores.

 (I confess.
 I added this entry because of the words I bolded above)

 13. Portable Gaming

-But a Switch is admittedly pretty expensive.
-If you’re looking for cheaper options, there’s a variety of lesser-than-SGD 100 Portable Game Consoles to consider on all the major online shopping platforms.
-Practically all of these come with in-built games too
+But a Switch is pretty expensive.
+If you’re looking for cheaper options, there’s a variety of lesser-than-SGD 100 Portable Game Consoles for your consideration on all the major online shopping platforms.
+Practically all of these come with in-built games.

 In other words, do, DO, read reviews before placing orders for any.